vatesfr/xen-orchestra/docs/configuration.md

 # systemctl restart xo-server.service
 ```

+> For XO Proxy, the process is almost the same except the file to create is `/etc/systemd/system/xo-proxy.service/ca.conf` and the service to restart is `xo-proxy.service`.

 ## Redis server

 By default, XO-server will try to contact Redis server on `localhost`, with the port `6379`.
 But you can define whatever you want: